-- Authentication and Firmware Attestation capabilities, and attributes in the certificates are used to uniquely identify the drive.
-Table 5-2 identifies these attributes. - 1173 Table 5-2 Seagate Drive Verifiable Artifacts
+Authentication and Firmware Attestation capabilities, and attributes in the certificates are used to uniquely identify the drive.
+Table 5-2 identifies these attributes.

+Table 5-2 Seagate Drive Verifiable Artifacts

-Seagate Drive Certificate Assertion Field Name Field Description CN=ZR5056HD, OU=DriveTrust, O=Seagate Technology, C=US Subject Distinguished name of the Seagate drive device certificate SN=ZR5056HD Subject Alterna- tive Name Alternative name of the Seagate drive device certificate C=US, O=Seagate Technology LLC, OU=Seagate Technology TDCI, CN=Seagate Technology TPer Attestation [022300085000C500CAD93EA3] Subject Distinguished name of the Seagate firmware attestation certificate
+Seagate Drive Certificate Assertion Field Name Field Description CN=ZR5056HD, OU=DriveTrust, O=Seagate Technology, C=US Subject Distinguished name of the Seagate drive device certificate SN=ZR5056HD Subject Alternative Name Alternative name of the Seagate drive device certificate C=US, O=Seagate Technology LLC, OU=Seagate Technology TDCI, CN=Seagate Technology TPer Attestation [022300085000C500CAD93EA3] Subject Distinguished name of the Seagate firmware attestation certificate

-1174 5.2.2 Scenario 2
+5.2.2 Scenario 2

-- The desired outcome of Scenario 2 is to verify the provenance and authenticity of a computing device that has been received through non-verifiable channels.
+The desired outcome of Scenario 2 is to verify the provenance and authenticity of a computing device that has been received through non-verifiable channels.
 The project description defined four notional steps that an IT administrator might perform to augment, not replace, an existing asset management acceptance testing process.
-The remainder of this section discusses the status of each step, with supplemental sequence diagrams available in Appendix C. - Step 1: As part of the acceptance testing process, the IT administrator uses tools to extract or obtain theverifiable platform artifact associated with the computing device. - Using the Intel Transparent Supply Chain platform, an IT administrator obtains the verifiable artifact for compatible laptops and servers from the download portal in two ways-manually via the web interface, and programmatically through the download portal API, depending on the organizational use case.
+We recommend the implementer perform acceptance testing within a quarantine network or, in case of a zero-trust deployment, the newly introduced computing device is isolated until it has passed the validation.
+The remainder of this section discusses the status of each step, with supplemental sequence diagrams available in Appendix C and in our online repository.

+Step 1: As part of the acceptance testing process, the IT administrator uses tools to extract or obtain the verifiable platform artifact associated with the computing device.

+Using the Intel Transparent Supply Chain platform, an IT administrator obtains the verifiable artifact for compatible laptops and servers from the download portal in one of two ways-manually via the web interface, or programmatically through the download portal API, depending on the organizational use case.
 In our lab, we demonstrated a manual process where an IT administrator uses a web browser to access the Intel download portal, input the computing device serial number, and download the associated verifiable artifacts.
 The download portal API may be useful for organizations that have an automated computing device acceptance testing process.
 The download portal screenshot in Figure 5-2 provides a visual of the interface viewed from the IT administrator's perspective.

-1190 Figure 5-2 Intel Transparent Supply Chain Download Portal
+Figure 5-2 Intel Transparent Supply Chain Download Portal

-- In this prototype demonstration for the Dell and HP Inc. laptop platforms, the IT administrator obtains the platform verifiable artifact from the EFI system partition storage (ESP).
+In this prototype demonstration for the Dell and HP Inc. laptop platforms, the IT administrator obtains the platform verifiable artifact from the EFI system partition storage (ESP).
 The ESP provides a convenient storage mechanism because it is available by all manufacturers that support Unified Extensible Firmware Interface (UEFI) and is OS-independent.
 Therefore, it is accessible either through our Linux network boot environment or the native OS (Windows 10).
-Alternatively, the verifiable artifact can be delivered to the IT administrator through an out-of-band process or stored directly on the TPM, if available on the computing device. - For the Dell and HPE server platforms, the verifiable artifact is extracted using via the SCV and PCVT tools, respectively. - Step 2: The IT administrator verifies the provenance of the device's hardware components by validating the source and authenticity of the artifact. - Step 3: The IT administrator validates the verifiable artifact by interrogating the device to obtain platform attributes that can be compared against those listed in the artifact. - For simplicity, we have combined discussion of steps 2 and 3 because they are performed in tandem using platform validation tools.
+Alternatively, the verifiable artifact can be delivered to the IT administrator through an out-of-band process or stored directly on the TPM, if available on the computing device.

+For the Dell and HPE server platforms, the verifiable artifact is extracted using via the SCV and PCVT tools, respectively.

+Step 2: The IT administrator verifies the provenance of the device's hardware components by validating the source and authenticity of the artifact.

+Step 3: The IT administrator validates the verifiable artifact by interrogating the device to obtain platform attributes that can be compared against those listed in the artifact.

+For simplicity, we have combined discussion of steps 2 and 3 because they are performed in tandem using platform validation tools.